ceraslabs/pattern-deployer/app/views/get_started/_get_started.html.md

 We provide an admin panel with the deployer.
 If you are admin, you can see the panel here.
 ![admin1](/assets/get_started/admin1.png)

-The first registered user becomes an admin automatically.
+The first registered user becomes the admin user automatically.
-Admins can access all resources while normal users can access the resources they own.
+Admins can access all resources while normal users can only access the resources they own.
-Admin can premote other user as admin as well.
-The procedure is as following.
+Admin can premote other users to admin as well.
+The procedure is as follows:
 ![admin2](/assets/get_started/admin2.png)
 ![admin3](/assets/get_started/admin3.png)